By the end of this unit you will:

 The Red List

-Here is a link to the full Dutch red list for you.
+Here is a link to the full Netherlands red list for you.
 This page also leads you to the red lists for different animal species.
-A selection of the plants are listed here:

 Juniper - Juniperus